Kong/docs.konghq.com/app/_src/gateway/upgrade/backup-and-restore.md

 ---

 Before you start any upgrade, back up your {{site.base_gateway}} data.
-Kong supports two back up methods for {{site.base_gateway}} entities: database backup and declarative backup.
+Kong supports two back up methods for {{site.base_gateway}} entities: [database-native backup](#database-native-backup) and [declarative backup](#declarative-backup).
-A database backup backs up the entire {{site.base_gateway}} database, while a declarative backup works by managing declarative configuration files.
+A database-native backup backs up the entire {{site.base_gateway}} database, while a declarative backup works by managing declarative configuration files.

 We recommend backing up data using both methods, as this offers recovery flexibility:
-* The native database tools are robust and can restore data instantly, compared to the declarative tool.
+* The database-native tools are robust and can restore data instantly, compared to the declarative tools.
-* In case of data corruption, try to do a database-level restore first, otherwise bootstrap a new database and use decK to load in entity data.
+* In case of data corruption, try to do a database-level restore first, otherwise bootstrap a new database and [declarative tools](#declarative-tools-for-backup-and-restore) to load in entity data.

-Keyring materials and {{site.base_gateway}} configuration files must be backed up separately.
+[Keyring materials](#keyring-materials-backup-and-restore) and {{site.base_gateway}} [configuration files](#other-files) must be backed up separately.
-See their respective sections for details.
+See their respective sections below for details.

 The backup and restore methods described in this guide serve as general instructions.
 Revise the methods as necessary to fit your infrastructure, deployment, and business requirements.